Duplicate Check

 ### Configuration

-Duplicate checking can be configured through several flags in the project:analyze command:
+Duplicate checking can be configured through CLI flags and an optional exclusion config file.

 ```bash